 Cloud printing servers reduce the need for physical printing servers, even in the largest offices.
-Not only do you not have to pay for the servers, you don’t have to pay for their upkeep or their hefty electricity bill anymore either.
+Not only do you not have to pay for the servers, you also don’t have to pay for their upkeep or their hefty electricity bill any more either.

 A managed print service not only deals with the networking and cloud integration of your printers but also the hardware itself.
 Network engineers will install, manage and maintain the printers, copiers and fax machines for you.
 You just need to press “Print”!